 Our diversity and inclusion director makes it her job to listen, learn, expose issues and inform TI employees.
 She keeps up with real issues by doing "listening rounds" and engages employees through an internal blog, which openly addresses issues such as gender and racial differences, religion in the workplace, organizational dynamics, workplace bullying and more.

 Additionally, senior company leaders participate in periodic leadership development sessions to learn important lessons on diversity that they, in turn, can share with the organizations they represent.
 Customized for specific business units, the sessions focus on building trust and collaboration, as well as fostering open communication.

 We support and drive various initiatives that contribute to a collaborative and inclusive work environment, including TI’s Diversity Network, Insight groups, supplier diversity and conscientious recruitment and retention.

-The TI Diversity Network (TIDN) is one example of how TI’s appreciation for diversity is firmly rooted in our culture.
+The TIDN is one example of how TI’s appreciation for diversity is firmly rooted in our culture.
 The network brings together dozens of grassroots, employee-led diversity initiatives with a mission to champion the full participation of people at all levels.
-Beginning in 1989 with two initiatives, the diversity network has grown to span the globe and includes more than 30 distinct initiatives made up of employees from various ethnic, racial and religious backgrounds, as well as gay, lesbian, bisexual and transgender employees, employees with disabilities, and U.S. military veterans and their families.
+Beginning in 1989 with two initiatives, the diversity network has grown to span the globe and includes dozens of distinct initiatives made up of employees from various ethnic, racial and religious backgrounds, as well as gay, lesbian, bisexual and transgender employees, employees with disabilities, and U.S. military veterans and their families.
 Every initiative is open to all TI employees.

 TI Insights groups comprise highly regarded employees who are women and/or of African-American and Hispanic descent.
 Their purpose is to provide valuable insight about their respective experiences at the company, and to make recommendations on how to advance inclusion and progress.